Dance Program Audition Procedures

 Prospective Students may be referred to a Peer Student Advisor for any questions regarding the Dance program, audition information, and/or a tour of the Dance program facility.

 1.)
-Audition DVD/USB drive: Due on the date of your phone interview.
+Audition DVD/USB drive or link to video: Due on the date of your phone interview.
 DVD/USB drive is NOT required for an in-person audition.

-Each prospective student who is having a phone interview must submit a DVD of his/her work.
+Each prospective student who is having a phone interview must submit a DVD of his/her work (a link to your audition video is also acceptable).
 Please clearly mark student's name on the DVD.
 Group work and performance footage is accepted in addition to the requirements listed below.
-Please be sure that the prospective student is identified/identifiable. **Audition Policy Change: Effective August 2016.
+Please be sure that the prospective student is identified/identifiable. **Audition Policy Change: Effective August 2018.

 **If student has studied a dance form for less than two years, that dance form may be omitted from DVD, but a note to that effect should be attached to the DVD.